As the saying goes, “you’ve gotta start ‘somewhere,” which is to say, you should expect to start at the bottom.

 - Conducting trademark and patent searches

-- Preparing documents related to shareholder agreements and stockholder plans
+- Preparing documents related to shareholder agreements

 - Preparing financial statements